AFARS – PART 5101

-(vi) Postaward peer reviews of all contracts for services valued at less than $1 billion.
+(vi) Postaward peer reviews of contracts for services valued at less than $1 billion.

-(A) At least once during the period of performance the SSM will conduct a Headquarters, Department of the Army (HQDA) level postaward peer review for contracts for services valued at $250 million or more but less than $1 billion.
+(A) At least once during the period of performance the HCA will conduct a postaward peer review for contracts for services valued at $250 million or more but less than $1 billion.
 See Appendix GG for further delegation.
 The information identified in 5137.590-6(a)(8) and 5137.590-7 will serve as the starting point for the postaward reviews.
 For such reviews, the HCA will provide the Senior Services Manager a postaward peer review summary report.
-The summary report will address the postaward peer review of service contracts focus areas at DFARS PGI 201.170-3(b) and the postaward peer review required documents and elements at DFARS PGI 201.170-4, and shall be submitted to the email address at 5101.290(b)(2)(ii)(F) no later than 60 days after completion of the review.
+The summary report will address the postaward peer review of service requirements focus areas at DFARS PGI 201.170-3(b) and the postaward peer review required elements at DFARS PGI 201.170-4, and shall be submitted to the email address at 5101.290(b)(2)(ii)(F) no later than 60 days after completion of the review.

 (B) The PARC will establish procedures for postaward peer reviews for contracts for services valued at $50 million or more but less than $250 million.

 (S-90) If the DASA(P) identifies a procurement as special interest, the ODASA(P) will convene an HQDA review of the procurements.
 The DASA(P) will serve as the chairperson.
 Other Army peer reviews identified in 5101.170(b) are not required when the ODASA(P) conducts a special interest peer review for a procurement.

 (a)(1) Contracting activities will obtain either head of the contracting activity (HCA) or, if delegated, principal assistant responsible for contracting (PARC) concurrence on all procurement document packages submitted for Headquarters, Department of the Army (HQDA) review, coordination, and/or approval.
 The PARC may not delegate this authority.
 Procurement document packages will include all reviews and coordination completed prior to submission to HQDA, including legal reviews.
 Unless otherwise specified in this regulation, individual and class deviations to this AFARS provision are prohibited.
 Send document packages via the HQDA Task Management Tool (TMT) to the ODASA(P) directorate groups associated with the email addresses listed in 5101.290(b)(2)(ii)(C) (except as provided elsewhere in this regulation).